mozilla/ecosystem-platform/docs/reference/third-party-authentication.md

 ```

 Note that you should update your `secrets.json` file in `/packages/fxa-auth-server/config/` to override the `clientSecret`.
-This will help reduce the risk of accidentally committing secrets to in git.
+This will help reduce the risk of accidentally committing secrets into git.

 #### Content server config